Ed-Cupaioli-LLC/john-bauters/_drafts/2021-wrap-up-progress-on-priorities.md

 [**2017 Wrap-Up: Priorities on Progress**](https://johnbauters.wordpress.com/2018/01/01/closing-out-2017-progress-on-priorities/)

 2021 was the first year of my second term as your councilmember.
-During my first team, I tracked the council's actions against my five original campaign promises.
-Going forward, I will continue to track our work on these issues, while expanding them to be inclusive of other things residents have asked about over the past four years.
-You can find updates on the following in this piece:
+During my first team, I tracked our action on my five original campaign promises.
+Going forward, I will continue to track our work on these issues, while expanding them to be inclusive of other things residents have identified as important to the community over the past four years.
+The five categories are:

 * _Housing Affordability & Stability_
 * _Parks, Open Space & Environmental Issues_